Unveiling the Mystery: Simplifying the Square Root of 24

 Simplifying Square Roots with Variables

 The simplification process extends to square roots containing variables.
-For example, let’s simplify √(18x⁴y³):
+Here's one way to look at it: let’s simplify √(18x⁴y³):

 -